María Vasco

-María del Monte Vasco Pes Gallardo (born December 26, 1975 in Viladecans) is a Spanish race walker.
+María del Monte Vasco Pes Gallardo (born December 26, 1975) is a Spanish race walker.
 She won the bronze medal in the 20 km at the 2000 Summer Olympics in Sydney and the 2007 World Championships in Osaka.
 Vasco was also a gold and bronze medalist at the IAAF Race Walking Championships.
-She was born in Viladecans near Barcelona, Catalonia, Spain.
+She was born in Viladecans near Barcelona, Spain.